1719pankaj/code2context/CONTRIBUTING.md

 1. Test your changes with at least one real project
 2. Ensure the output markdown is correctly formatted
 3. Verify that file collection works as expected with your changes
+4. If modifying the GUI, test on different operating systems if possible
+5. Check both GUI and CLI modes to ensure neither is broken

 ## Documentation